mindfiredigital/eslint-plugin-hub/README.md

 ## Usage

-To enable the plugin and use the rules, add the following configuration to your ESLint configuration file (e.g., `.eslintrc.json`, `.eslintrc.js`, or `.eslintrc.yaml`):
+To enable the plugin and use the rules, add the following configuration to your ESLint configuration file (e.g., `.eslintrc.json`, `.eslintrc.js`, or `.eslint.config.mjs`):

 ### General